gesslar/mupdate/README.md

 - `param_regex`: (Optional) The regex pattern to extract the file name from the URL parameter value.
 - `debug_mode`: (Optional) Boolean flag to enable or disable debug mode for detailed logging.
 Defaults to `false`.

-#### Example Implementation:
+#### Example Implementation

 An example implementation is provided in this repository called `Updater.lua`.

 ### Version Comparison

-* Mupdate calls `getPackageInfo(packageName)` to get your package's version number.
+- Mupdate calls `getPackageInfo(packageName)` to get your package's version number.
 Which must be in the SemVar format.
 So, this must be set on your package.
-* Mupdate downloads the version file from the same location that hosts your `.mpackage` file, and its contents must simply contain the updated version in the SemVar format.
+- Mupdate downloads the version file from the same location that hosts your `.mpackage` file, and its contents must simply contain the updated version in the SemVar format.

 ### Semantic Versioning